marshalloffutt/sandwich-maker/README.md

 # Sandwich Maker

 ### Description
 This app is a sandwich order form.
-When the page loads the user is directed to select all ingredients for a custom deli sandwich displayed as checkboxes.
+When the page loads the user can select all ingredients for a custom deli sandwich displayed as checkboxes.
 The user has to choose from various selections of breads, meats, cheeses, veggies, and condiments.
 User can select multiple, or zero choices for each section, such as "turkey and roast beef" or "no meat".
 Once the user has made all selections, they can press the 'Make My Sandwich' button.
 Doing so will reveal a the price for each selected ingredient, and total price for the whole sandwich.

 ### Technologies Used
 * HTML